Llandegfan: History and description

 The village is in two parts: the original village, now called Hen Llandegfan, around the chapel (Capel Barachia).
 The other, much larger, part grew to the south of the old village and next to the A545.
 In 2003 a new estate, Gwel y Llan, was built in the village; this is the most recent development there.
 There is a primary school with over 120 children.
 The population of the village in 2010 was 927.

 The parish hall in the village is used for meetings, charity events, and the youth club.
 Outside is a play park.

-The Pen y Cefn pub is near the old mill.